Bend Sinister (album): Release

 Bend Sinister was released in June 1986 by Beggars Banquet.
 It reached number 36 in the UK charts.
 It also became the first Fall album to be released on CD, with the addition of single "Living Too Late" and B-side "Auto-Tech Pilot".

-The record was released in the USA and Australia in 1987 on Big Time Records re-titled as The Domesday Pay-Off Triad -Plus! with a different cover art, and replacing several tracks with songs from non-album singles "Hey!
+The record was released in the US and Australia in 1987 on Big Time Records re-titled as The Domesday Pay-Off Triad -Plus! with a different cover art, and replacing several tracks with songs from non-album singles "Hey!
 Luciani" (released on 8 December 1986) and "There's a Ghost in My House" (released on 27 April 1987).

 The album was reissued by Beggars Arkive in March 2019.
 The new 2CD/2LP edition, titled Bend Sinister / The Domesday Pay-Off Triad-Plus!, was newly transferred and remastered from original analogue tapes, and features original album on disc 1 and non-album tracks from the contemporary singles on disc 2; in addition, the CD version contains the 1986 Peel session and several previously unreleased alternate mixes.